amazingsmash/AtmosphericShaders/README.md

 # AtmosphericShaders
 GLSL shaders for producing an spherical atmosphere-like effect on virtual globes.

-Shading is based on atmospheric raycasting using a simplified linear model of the atmospheric density to calculate how much light is scattered our way on each fragment.
+Shading is based on the most prominent atmospheric raycasting using a simplified linear model of the atmospheric density to calculate how much light is scattered our way on each fragment.
+The numerical calculations are heavily simplified by exploiting the spherical simetry of the atmosphere.

 ## Analytical

-Contains a series of Mathematica Notebooks which present the Rayleigh Raycacast integrations and derive the final expressions.
+Contains a series of Mathematica Notebooks which present the Rayleigh Scattering integrations and derive the final expressions.

 ## Simple Model